 While all of this… hmmm… thoughtful discussion has only served to promote American Sniper, it does bring to mind other more clear-cut examples of wartime propaganda films.
 Consider these:

 Public opinion was already turning against the war in Vietnam when John Wayne’s The Green Berets invaded movie houses.
 Yet the star-spangled, patriotic war flick did little to win the hearts and minds of ordinary Americans.
-In it, “the Duke” plays Mike Kirby, a Special Forces colonel who sets out to show one jaded war correspondent that the United States’ campaign in South East Asia is far from doomed (while mowing down legions of Charlie in the process).
+In it, “the Duke” plays Mike Kirby, a Special Forces colonel who sets out to show a jaded war correspondent that the United States’ campaign in South East Asia is far from doomed (while mowing down legions of Charlie in the process).
 Produced with the full cooperation of the Pentagon, The Green Berets showcased all the latest American military hardware, while featuring a script overflowing with hackneyed PSA-style dialogue warning about the dangers of international communism.
 Although a moderate box office success, the film drew equal parts scorn and derision from critics.
 “I couldn’t believe how absurd this movie was,” said real-life war correspondent John Pilger.
 “I laughed out loud.”
 Roger Ebert would later list The Green Berets as one of the ten worst movies ever made.

 Unlike The Green Berets, it wasn’t the dangers of communism that celebrated Russian filmmaker Sergei Eisenstein was warning of in his propaganda classic Alexander Nevsky — it was the threat of German aggression.
 Produced amid growing tension between Moscow and Berlin, the movie depicts the struggles of a 13th Century prince of Novgorod as he defends his homeland against invading Teutonic knights.
 Sequences in the film, which were all approved by none other than Stalin himself, show the foreign crusaders ruthlessly slaughtering inhabitants of the city of Pskov and even tossing their infants into bonfires — and all with the blessing of swastika-adorned Catholic bishops to boot.
 Of course the tale ends in rousing fashion with the hero wiping out the conquerors in an epic battle on a frozen lake, all set against a stirring score by composer Sergei Prokofiev.
-Alexander Nevsky was required watching in pre-war Russia, but it was quickly yanked from cinemas following the 1939 Soviet pact with Germany.
+Alexander Nevsky was required watching in pre-war Soviet Russia, but it was quickly yanked from cinemas following the regime’s 1939 pact with Germany.
 Of course it came roaring back with a vengeance just two years later when Hitler invaded the the U.S.S.R.
 To this day, Nevsky remains a favourite among many Russians.

-America’s most decorated Doughboy, Alvin York, was the subject of this summer-of-1941 box office smash.
-Yet the patriotic tale of the Medal of Honor-winning Tennessee backwoodsman who famously bagged 132 German prisoners in the Argonne Forest in 1918 took on a new currency after Japan’s sneak attack on Pearl Harbor.
+America’s most decorated Great War Doughboy, Alvin York, was the subject of this summer-of-1941 box office smash.
+Yet the patriotic tale of the Medal of Honor-winning Tennessee backwoodsman who famously bagged 132 German prisoners in the Argonne Forest took on a new currency after Japan’s sneak attack on Pearl Harbor.
 Accordingly, Sergeant York was rushed back into theatres when the United States officially joined the fight against the Axis.
 It’s been said that young men who watched the hour-and-a-half war drama raced to their nearest recruiting depot to sign up as soon as the lights came up.

-Even under ideal conditions, Allied bomber crews were lucky if they could place their ordnance within three miles of a target.
-In fact, only about 7 percent of all bombs dropped in World War Two landed within a thousand feet of the bull’s eye.
+Even under ideal conditions, Allied bomber crews were lucky if they could place their payloads within three miles of a target.
+In fact, only about 7 percent of all bombs dropped in World War Two landed inside a thousand feet of the bull’s eye.
 But you’d never know it by watching the 1941 British docu-drama Target for Tonight.
 The film, which was produced by the RAF’s own Bomber Command, took audiences through a supposedly typical nighttime Wellington raid on Germany.
-Not surprisingly, the bombs in the movie all fall with near pinpoint precision and it’s mission accomplished (as usual).
-The 47-minute picture stars a seemingly ordinary ‘real-life’ crew of the plane ‘F for Freddie’.
-But while the producers strove to create an air of authenticity, the camera work and dialogue make it wincingly clear that the whole movie is scripted.
+Not surprisingly, the bombs in the movie all fall with pinpoint precision and it’s mission accomplished (as usual).
+The 47-minute picture stars a seemingly ordinary ‘real-life’ crew of the plane ‘F for Freddie.’
+But while the producers strove to create an air of authenticity, the camera work and dialogue make it wincingly clear that the entire movie is scripted.
 Target For Tonight was distributed by Warner Bros. and won an honorary Academy Award in 1942 for Best Documentary.

 More than 20 years before his famous send-up of Hitler in The Great Dictator (1940), Charlie Chaplin was socking it to Kaiser Wilhelm II in his own self-financed 1918 movie for the Liberty Loan Committee entitled The Bond.
-The 11-minute comedy, which features the Little Tramp punching out the German emperor, was produced to get Americans to open their wallets and invest in victory in Europe.
+The 11-minute comedy, which features the Little Tramp punching out the German emperor, was produced to get Americans to open their wallets and invest in the victory in Europe.
 And it wasn’t Chaplin’s only war film either.
 The famous funny man appeared in the 1918 Shoulder Arms (see above) and even the long-lost treasure Zepped, which sees our hero take on German airships over Great Britain.

 The Doolittle Raid must have seemed like ancient history in November 1944 when MGM released Thirty Seconds Over Tokyo.
-After all, so much had happened in the Pacific War since the legendary April 18, 1942 air strike on the Japanese capital: Midway, Guadalcanal, Saipan and the Great Marianas Turkey Shoot, among other events.
+After all, so much had happened in the Pacific since the legendary April 18, 1942 air strike on the Japanese capital: Midway, Guadalcanal, Saipan and the Great Marianas Turkey Shoot, among others.
 Yet the rousing patriotic drama about the brazen B-25 attack filled theatres and won kudos from reviewers, many of whom considered it one of the best movies to come out of Hollywood during World War Two.
 No less than the New York Times called it a film of “magnificent integrity and dramatic eloquence.”
 It took home Oscars in 1945 for special effects and cinematography.

-Although it predated the war by four years , Triumph of the Will (Triumph des Willens) is widely regarded as the standard-bearer of Nazi-era propaganda films.
+Although it predated the war by four years, Triumph of the Will (Triumph des Willens) is widely regarded as the standard-bearer of Nazi-era propaganda films.
 The 104-minute documentary focuses on a speech Adolf Hitler delivers to a crowd of 700,000 party faithful at a massive 1934 rally in Nuremburg.
-The handiwork of German auteur Leni Riefenstahl, the movie was heralded worldwide for its sweeping and grandiose cinematography, all of it painstakingly engineered to portray the Nazi dictator as something akin to a god on earth.
+The handiwork of German auteur Leni Riefenstahl, the movie was heralded worldwide for its sweeping cinematography, all of it painstakingly engineered to portray the Nazi dictator as something akin to a god on earth.
 And despite its troubling subject matter, Triumph stands as a remarkable (if not chilling) historical artifact that continues to fascinate 80 years after its release.
 Ironically, it’s still banned in Germany due to laws prohibiting the public display of swastikas.